 Before you buy your sweetie a bouquet, bottle of cologne or some other token of your affection, consider this: The first union of Cleopatra and Mark Antony took place amid a pillow of rose petals a foot and a half high.

-Extravagance is the order of the day when it comes to wooing and grooming.
-Especially on Valentine’s Day.
+Extravagance is the order of the day when it comes to wooing and grooming and this is especially true on Valentine’s Day.
 And leading the libido list is fragrance.

 That’s because scent and sensuality are intimately linked in our neural pathways.
-In A Natural History of the Senses by Diane Ackerman, a chapter on smell brilliantly chronicles how it all works, along with various cultures’ olfactory obsessions, as her stories about Cleo, Mark and the Louises attest.
+In A Natural History of the Senses by Diane Ackerman, a chapter on smell brilliantly chronicles how it all works, along with various cultures’ fragrance obsessions, as her stories about Cleo and Mark attest.

 Indeed, ever since the days of gods and goddesses and their mortal peers, perfume has been in the picture.
 In ancient mythology, Aphrodite, the Greek goddess of love (and root of the word “aphrodisiac”), used seductive aromas to entice her muses on heaven and earth.
-Venus, her Roman counterpart, worked her beauty and charms so well, a planet is named for her.
+Venus worked her beauty and charms so well; a planet is named for her.
 Eros (an anagram of “rose”) was the Greek god of love; in Roman myth, it was Cupid with his bow and arrow.

-Stacy Brown, Thymes perfumer, incorporates many of these come-hither fragrances into our collections.
-Such combinations heighten intrigue, compounding familiar aromas into distinctive compositions.
+Our Thymes perfumers, incorporate many of these come-hither fragrances into our collections.
+Such combinations heighten intrigue, compounding familiar aromas with a touch of mystery.